Quick Tips to Dress Up Your Vinyl Deck

 It’s time to change out the one floodlight on your vinyl deck and go for something a bit classier.
 A string of lights, paper lanterns, or solar garden lights can turn your deck into a place you never want to leave.
 For large vinyl deck spaces with overhead roofing, why not add a hanging light with a fabric cover over the patio table?
 Home improvement and outdoor stores have some great choices, but don’t discount places like Ikea as well for some more ideas.

 Some decks might not be able to be “classed up” due to old railings, peeling paint, or a failing vinyl deck surface.
 In this case, it’s probably time to consider a new vinyl membrane and deck railing so you can start your deck off on the right foot.
-It’s not too late to book a consultation with a vinyl deck professional and get your deck a facelift before the end of the year!
+It’s not too late to book a consultation with a vinyl deck professional and get your deck a facelift before the end of summer!